simonquasar/vipb/README.md

 **VIPB (Versatile IP Blacklister)** is a robust Bash tool for downloading, processing, and maintaining [*IPsum*](https://github.com/stamparm/ipsum/) blacklists, and provides functionalities for managing firewalls and IP blacklists through automated and manual processes.
 It seamlessly integrates with Linux firewalls: it uses `ipset` along with `iptables` or `firewalld` (`ufw` support coming soon..).
 It includes daily automation via `cron` job and integration with `fail2ban`.

+## Note

+> [!CAUTION]
+> This tool is still IN DEVELOPMENT and is designed for "domestic" server protection.
+It's intended for aware sudos.
+Please use responsibly and ensure you know the implications of firewalling / IP blocking in your environment before using this script.

 [![BatBar](https://img.shields.io/badge/VIPB-Download%20here!-ff2850?style=flat-square)](https://github.com/simonquasar/vipb/releases/latest)

 ---